 MCT oil can be used as a quick energy source and may support weight loss.
 It may also fight bacterial growth and aid in managing certain neurological conditions.

 As the name suggests, medium-chain triglyceride (MCT) oil contains medium-length chains of fats called triglycerides.
-Due to their shorter length, MCTs are easily digested and many health benefits are linked to the way your body processes these fats.
+Due to their shorter length, MCTs are digested faster than longer-chain fatty acids found in many other foods.

 Here are 7 science-backed benefits you can get from adding MCT oil to your diet.